 What are the design guidelines for woven products?

 Woven products are crafted by weaving together combinations of red, blue, green, gold, white, and black yarns in varying proportions.
-This intricate process results in beautifully textured designs, making these products a unique and eye-catching addition to your store.
+This intricate process results in textured designs with a distinct woven appearance, which affects how colors, gradients, and fine details are reproduced.

 In this article: